jaclu/tmux-menus/docs/CustomMenus.md

 When custom menus are detected, the plugin generates an index of these menus and adds a "Custom items" entry at the top of the Main menu.

+If caching is disabled, custom menus are not supported, since using them would require updating their index.

 ---

 ## How It Works